 WHERE TO BUY

-Paper Ink & Arts - http://www.paperinkarts.com/ - All the calligraphy supplies (nibs, ink, etc) you'll ever need!
+Paper Ink & Arts - http://www.paperinkarts.com/ - the only place where I get my nibs, they have all the calligraphy supplies you'll ever need

 FAVORITE CALLIGRAPHY SUPPLIES